Human rights and kindness are very interconnected. This may seem very strange, but let’s examine how this might be.

 Many of us may have experienced genuine harm from others in the past or we may be experiencing this now.
 Phakchok Rinpoche agrees that such circumstances can put us in a very tough place that can make it hard for us to practice kindness.
 Yet, if we really make the effort to be kind regardless of the situation, it can help.
 As we remind ourselves repeatedly to be kind, we gradually build the strength of our kindness.

 Our hatred toward those who harm us disappears, or at least it reduces.
 Kindness can actually subdue our own aggression.
 But if we keep thinking about how a person or group of people has hurt us in the past, our hatred will not diminish.
-If we remind ourself repeatedly of what others did, our hatred or anger stays fresh.
-Because of dwelling in memories, kindness cannot grow.
+If we remind ourselves repeatedly of what others did, our hatred or anger stays fresh.
+Because we choose to dwell in memories of past wrongs, our kindness cannot grow.

 For this reason, Rinpoche says that kindness is really human rights.
 If we practice kindness, then we are giving everybody a chance to improve.
 On the other hand, hatred is like a dictator.
 If we follow that dictator and hold hatred, then we never give a person or a group — or ourselves — the opportunity to improve.
 Mistakes were made, but what is done is done.
 Things can change by giving yourself the space to be kind.
 We could say that we and others can heal, or improve, or change.